SzBereket/CompanyManagement-EXCEL-VBA/README.md

 - Product Purchase-Sale can be implemented and the data of the company with which this product is bought-sold are kept.
 - When a new Product is added to the list, the record and photo of this product is kept.
 - New personnel record, Personnel Information, Personnel Properties and Personnel Photo records are kept, which can only be used by the Administrator.
--Most of the entered data is kept in the access database.
+- Most of the entered data is kept in the access database.

+Creator By Sabri Bereket